-a.
-An employee requesting one or more weeks of time off should submit a request for time off to her or herhis or her supervisor for approval at least two weeks in advance of the desired time-off.
-Exceptions to this requirement may be granted when doing so would not disrupt OCERS' business, when the time-off is due to illness or injury to the employee or family member, or for emergency personal situations.

-- b.
-An employee requesting less than one week of time off should submit a request for time off to her or herhis or her supervisor for approval as early as possible prior to the desired time-off. - c.
+- a.
+An employee requesting one or more weeks of time off should submit a request for time off to his or her supervisor for approval at least two weeks in advance of the desired timeoff.
+Exceptions to this requirement may be granted when doing so would not disrupt OCERS' business, when the time-off is due to illness or injury to the employee or family member, or for emergency personal situations. - b.
+An employee requesting less than one week of time off should submit a request for time off to his or her supervisor for approval as early as possible prior to the desired time-off. - c.
 No scheduled leave shall be cancelled by OCERS except in cases of emergencies.